BizMiner Frequently Asked Questions (FAQs)

 Use the HTML option to quickly view and print the report.
 The PDF option allows you to save the formatted report on your hard drive.
 (The PDF version takes about a minute to load.)
 The CSV option exports the raw data into a spreadsheet format such as excel.

-Our Industry Financial, Micro-Firm Profit & Loss and Competitive Market Analyzer series also include a free custom benchmarking feature.
+Our Industry Financial, BizBenchmarker, Micro-Firm Profit & Loss and Competitive Market Analyzer series also include free custom benchmarking features.
 From your account page, you can click on the “Inputs” link to display a blank template that allows to you to input individual company information.

-Balance sheet, income statement and ratios will be auto-calculated and displayed side-by-side against your industry peer group when you regenerate the report in any of the three formats.
+Balance sheet, income statement and ratios (including charts) will be auto-calculated and displayed side-by-side against your industry peer group when you regenerate the report in any of the three formats.

 Q: How are the industry financial statements and balance sheets put together in BizMiner?
 Specifically, how are the changes in the number of companies reporting data each year accounted for?
 When presenting a five year industry data does each year include all of the same companies?
 If not, what is the method used for compiling the composite provided data?